ramsy0dev/ramsy0dev/README.md

 ## ✋ Whoami ?

 * I'm ramsy, real name is mohamed said
-* 😇 I'm 16 years self-thaught programmer who is still learning
+* 😇 I'm 16 years old (still a student) self-thaught programmer who is still learning
 * I'm intrested in Python, flutter, new tech and AI

 ## What am working on now 🤔?